-\Status in early February 2021: A = active, D = dead
+Status in early February 2021: A = active, D = dead Cycle: Length of cycle in days

 Table 2.
 Status information for the 15 Italian floats deployed in the Southern Ocean, South Atlantic and South Pacific during 2020.
 Two Arvor-I in the Ross Sea polynya (bold).